arejasverduras/shredfish/README.md

 # ShredFish
-> Global Surf Forecasting app for daily Use.
+> Global Surf Forecasting app for daily use.
 Get notified when the weather and ocean conditions are optimal for the sport of wave Surfing.
 Personal Portfolio Project to display abilities to work with external api's.
 >
 > Live demo [_here_](https://shredfish.surge.sh).